armin-reichert/mazes/README.md

 Path finding algorithms:
 - The EazyGrid library contains a DFS and BFS-based path finding implementation.

-To give an example for the clarity of the code in this library:
+To give you an example for the clarity of the code in this library, this the generation algorithm derived from Prim's minimum-spanning-tree algorithm:

     public class PrimMST extends MazeAlgorithm {